shailisahu283/Smart-Irrigation-System-/README.md

 - Visualized decision tree structure (shallow level)
 - Explored dataset statistics and distribution
 - Gained insights into which sensors most affect irrigation decisions

+### ✅ Week 3: Interactive App in Google Colab
+- Built an interactive frontend using `ipywidgets` in Google Colab
+- Created 20 sliders for scaled sensor input (range 0 to 1)
+- Loaded the trained Random Forest model (`Farm_Irrigation_System.pkl`)
+- Displayed prediction results for each parcel as ON/OFF
+- Designed the interface for intuitive user control and testing

 ### 🔜 Future Work
 - Integrate with **real-time IoT sensors**